Libice nad Doubravou: Administrative division

 Malochyně forms an exclave of the municipal territory.

+Etymology

+The oldest form of the name Libice was Ľubiac.
+The name was derived from the personal name Ľubiata, meaning "Ľubiata's (court)".
+In the 14th century, the name evolved to Libiec and in the 15th century to Libíc.
+From the second half of the 16th century, the form Libice appeared.
+The suffix nad Doubravou means 'upon the Doubrava'.

 Geography

 Libice nad Doubravou is located about 17 km northeast of Havlíčkův Brod and 32 km south of Pardubice.
 The southern part of the municipal territory with the market town proper lies in the Upper Sázava Hills.
 The northern part lies in the Iron Mountains.
-The highest point is the Spálava hill at 663 m above sea level.
+The highest point is the hill Spálava at 663 m above sea level.
 The market town is situated on the right bank of the Doubrava River.
 The entire municipal territory lies within the Železné hory Protected Landscape Area.

 History

 The first written mention of Libice nad Doubravou is in a deed of Vladislaus II from 1146, which confirmed the donation of the village by Duke Soběslav I to the bishopric of Olomouc in 1125.

 Transport

 There are no railways or major roads passing through the municipality.